Set Up an ADFS SAML Connection

-Begin by launching your instance of ADFS.
-Start the Add Relying Party Trust wizard.
+- Launch your instance of ADFS and start the Add Relying Party Trust wizard.

-You'll see the Select Data Source page at this point.
-Select Enter data about the relying party manually and click Next to proceed.
+- On the Select Data Source page, select Enter data about the relying party manually and click Next.

-urn:auth0:YOUR_AUTH0_DOMAIN) and a brief description under Notes.
-Click Next.
+urn:auth0:YOUR_TENANT:YOUR_CONNECTION_NAME) and a brief description under Notes.
+Be sure to replace

 - On the Configure URL page, check the box for Enable support for the SAML 2.0 WebSSO protocol.
 The wizard then asks for a Relying party SAML 2.0 SSO service URL.
-For the time being, provide a placeholder URL; we will return to this step at a later point.
+For the time being, provide a placeholder URL; we will return to this step later.
 Click Next.

 Edit the Claim Issuance Policy

-Immediately after you've closed out of the Add Relying Party Trust wizard, you'll see the Edit Claim Issuance Policy window pop up.
+After you close the Add Relying Party Trust wizard, the Edit Claim Issuance Policy window appears.

 Export the Signing Certificate

-Finally, you'll need to export the signing certificate from the ADFS console to upload it to Auth0 at a later point.
+Finally, you'll need to export the signing certificate from the ADFS console to upload it to Auth0.

-Verify that the settings for your certificate are correct.
-If they are, click Finish to proceed with the export process.
+- Verify that the settings for your certificate are correct and click Finish.

 Follow the tutorial on creating a SAML connection where Auth0 acts as the service provider.
 Where prompted, upload the signing certificate you exported from ADFS.